 My husband and I have lived in and around San Diego County for over 30 years, and we have enjoyed being SeaWorld’s annual pass members for at least 10 of those years.
 I love that my children not only had a blast on all the activities and rides, but they were also experiencing and learning many things regarding the marine ecosystem as a whole.

-I would like to share with you few photos I have compiled over the years.
+I want to share with you a few photos I have compiled over the years!

 Whales and Dolphins